 Key Responsibilities

-• Operate the South Bonson Community Centreand Family Recreation Centre, including the state- mmunity Drop-in Youth Centre.
+- Operate the Pitt Meadows Family Recreation Centre and South Bonson Community Centre, including the Community Youth Centre.

-• Plan and execute special and signature events including Easter FUNday!, Pitt Meadows Day, Canada Day, Remembrance Day and Christmas in Pitt Meadows.
+- Plan and execute City special and events including Easter FUNday!, Pitt Meadows Day, Canada Day, Remembrance Day, and Christmas in Pitt Meadows.

-• Manage the City’s film permitting process and provide film liaison support.
+- Manage the City’s film permitting process and serve as film liaison support.

 Learn more about this department's leadership: